I have so many of them that I’m afraid I might miss to mention one or two. Just kidding.

 “Well, I am the middle sister,” I said.
 “And I’m also the oldest.
 And the youngest.”

 I hold multiple sister positions in my family thanks to the long string of multiple happily-never-after marriages and happily-ever-after divorces.

 There is something called ‘the middle child syndrome’.
 The little ‘in the middle’ person is squished between the oldest sibling, typically an over-achiever, the most important child and the one with the most privileges, and the baby of the family, which is the most looked after kiddo and can get away with almost everything.
-There could only be one oldest and one youngest, while multiple kids can hold the middle position.
-I don’t know if there is a hierarchy among them, as well.
+(There could only be one oldest and one youngest, while multiple kids can hold the middle position.
+I don’t know if there is a hierarchy among them.)
 Being a middle child doesn’t seem fair, and often is not, but it seems to be the natural order of things.
 It’s not a surprise, then, the middle kiddo, according to some research, is often left out and somewhat neglected.

 As if being the middle sister isn’t enough, I’m also the one on the left and the one on the right, depending of what set of parents and step-parents we’re talking about.
 As the middle sister, I was indeed squeezed between my older and younger siblings.
 (For the sake of accuracy, I should throw my brothers, one half-, one step-, into the mix as well, but since this was about sisters, I’ll keep my brothers in brackets.)
 My older sisters were quite older – one twelve and the other one eight years older.
 One of my younger sisters is five years behind me.
 Looking from my middle position, I can easily identify both the ‘achievers’ and the ‘babies’ in my family.